servermon/servermon/doc/install.rst

 required for every environment.
 Which ones they are, and why, is specified in the corresponding sections.

+Server mon at this point it offers two applications

+1) A Web frontend to the Puppet database.
+2) hwodc: A simple datacenter hardware documentation database

 If you have no idea what Puppet is, it is possible that you don't need this software.
 Do note however that hwdoc will still be usable even without a Puppet infrastructure